nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/eobagruriqg.md

 file_folder = ''                                  # use this if your data file is in the same folder as your python program

-#file_folder = 'data/'                            # you can use this if data file is in a _subfolder_ called data
-                                                  # this is called 'relative addressing'

 #file_folder = '/Users/nfortune/data'             # use this if data file is in a folder called 'Python_Workspace'
                                                   # inside the folder 'nfortune' within the 'Users' directory